adrienaury/owl/README.md

 # Owl

 Owl is a platform agnostic set of tools to manage realms of units, users and groups.
+Thanks to the modular conception, any backend can theorically be used to store and access data (LDAP, MySQL, MongoDB, ...).
+For now, only LDAP is supported, please open an issue if another one is needed.

 ## Concepts

-Owl is very opiniated on how to manage user accounts, but it is also highly customizable.
+Owl is opiniated on how to manage user accounts, but it is also highly customizable.

-Only 4 types of object are manipulated.
+There is only 4 types of object manipulated.

 Each object has a unique identifier and a set of prefefined properties that can be multivalued.
 Additional properties can be configured.

 ### Realms

+Realms are associated with servers, instance, etc... where the data is persisted.
+Each realm is in isolation from other realms.

 Property | Description
 --       | --